CtrlK

 Conciseness

-Generally efficient with good use of tables and code examples, but includes some content Claude already knows (version constraint operators, basic provider configuration patterns) and could be tightened.
-The version pinning section repeats the terraform block shown earlier.
+The skill is mostly efficient with good use of tables and code examples, but includes some unnecessary content Claude already knows (version constraint operator explanations, basic .gitignore guidance, listing what tflint/checkov/tfsec do).
+The version pinning section is partially duplicated from the example structure.
+Could be tightened by ~20-30%.

 2 / 3